kuzzleio/documentation-old/src/sdk-reference/document/exists.md

 }
 ```

-Checks if the document exists in Kuzzle.
+Checks if the document exists in Kuzzle Backend.

 ---